microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationassignment-add-categories.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add one or more existing [educationCategory](../resources/educationcategory.md) objects to this [educationAssignment](../resources/educationassignment.md).
+Add one or more existing [educationCategory](../resources/educationcategory.md) objects to the specified  [educationAssignment](../resources/educationassignment.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).